-- A program agreement template will be completed and signed by both the Program Director and prospective SEL site. - An affiliation agreement template will be completed and signed by both the Program Director and prospective SEL site. - If the site does not agree or has questions regarding the affiliation agreement, they will be put into contact with the Harding University's Risk Management representative through the Human Resources Department. - Copies of the affiliation agreement will be sent to the site and kept on file for the program. - On a quarterly basis, the Program Director will identify affiliation agreements with expiration dates six months from the date of review and will begin the process of renewing those agreements if necessary.
+- An affiliation agreement will be completed and signed by the Chair of the Department of Family and Consumer Sciences or the Dean of the College of Arts and Sciences as well as the site's representative. - If the site does not agree or has questions regarding the affiliation agreement, they will be put into contact with the Harding University's Risk Management representative through the Human Resources Department. - Copies of the fully executed affiliation agreement will be shared with all parties and a copy of the agreement will be filed within EXXAT. - On a quarterly basis, the Program Director will identify affiliation agreements with expiration dates six months from the date of review and will begin the process of renewing those agreements if necessary.